neutrinojs/neutrino/docs/presets/neutrino-preset-react/README.md

 You can either serve or deploy the contents of this `build` directory as a static site.

+## Paths

+The `neutrino-preset-web` preset loads assets relative to the path of your application by setting Webpack's [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) to `./`.
+If you wish to load assets instead from a CDN, or if you wish to change to an absolute path for your application, customize your build to override `output.publicPath`.
+See the [Customizing](#Customizing) section below.

 ## Customizing

 To override the build configuration, start with the documentation on [customization](../../customization/README.md).